 Deduction under section 80DDB is allowed for expenses incurred for medical treatment of specified diseases or aliments (check the list below).
 This section allowed a deduction to resident individuals and HUF only.

-Deduction limit, disease type, documents required for claiming deduction under section 80DDB of Income Tax Act for AY 2021-22 is covered here in this post.
+The deduction limit, disease type, documents required for claiming deduction under section 80DDB of Income Tax Act for AY 2021-22 is covered here in this post.

 What is the deduction limit under section 80DDB of Income Tax Act for AY 2021-22

-The amount that can be claimed as deduction u/s 80DDB are based on the age of the person for whom the medical expense or treatment is incurred-
+80DDB Deduction Limit For AY 2021-22: The amount that can be claimed as deduction u/s 80DDB are based on the age of the person for whom the medical expense or treatment is incurred-

 a) Where the medical treatment expenses are incurred for an individual or his dependant or a member of HUF, the deduction limit is actual expenses incurred or Rs.
 40,000 whichever is lower.